absmach/magistrala-docs/docs/dashboards/widgets.md

 #### 1. Time Window

-This represents the time interval which will be used to fetch the timeseries data of the charts.
-TIme windows are used especially for timeseries charts such as Area, Line, Bar and Pie charts.
+The time window represents the interval used to fetch time-series data for charts.
+It is especially useful for time-series charts like Area, Line, Bar, Pie charts, and Route Maps.

 ![Calender Option](../img/dashboards/date-picker.png)

-Using the calender present, the query sent to the database will then include a from and to time.
+The selected "from" and "to" times are included in the query sent to the database.
+Users can choose between Realtime and History modes:

+    - History: Displays data within a specific time range set using the calendar.

+    - Realtime: Shows data as it is updated in real-time.

-The date-time calender also has slots for times.
-Clicking on the first box will allow you to enter a number within 24 hours.
+The date-time calendar also includes time slots.
+Clicking on the first box allows you to enter the time using a 24-hour clock format.
+When live data is selected, a red blinking button appears on each real-time widget, ensuring the chart always displays Real-Time data.
-If the box stays idle it wil automatically move to the minute section and then to the seconds section.

-If you do not specify a date and time the charts will keep on reloading to the latest values present from the channel and client connected.

-This ensures that the chart always has **Real Time** data showing.
-You can notice this with the live data red blinking button that is present in each real time widget.

-Here is an image of the time-series Area chart we have created that uses Live Data:
+Here is an example of a time-series Area chart using live data:

 ![Time series area chart](../img/dashboards/area-chart-created.png)

 #### 2. Chart Appearance Settings

-These settings adjust the appearance of the Chart Widget through title names, axes names as well as the refresh rate.
-Each chart has its own settings that differ at a level with the others.
-They generally appear as a tab on the dialog that pops open once a user clicks on the chart they need.
+Chart Appearance Settings allow you to adjust how your charts look, including titles, axis labels, and refresh rates.
+Each chart type has unique settings accessible through the dialog that opens when you click on a specific chart.

-To customise the title on a chart futher, click on the pencil icon on the widget after creation.
-This will open a sheet with the current settings.

-The title has a default setting with the chart name but can be edited to your preference.
+To further customize a chart's title, click the pencil icon on the widget after creation.
+This opens a panel displaying current settings.
+While titles default to the chart name, they can be edited to fit your preferences.

-For Timeseries charts, the settings are typically the same across the board except for the pie chart.
-The update Interval determines when the api request is sent to the database and is set to 60s by default.
-Its basically the refresh rate.
-If the time window is not set, this means the chart will show the latest data after the update.
-The x and y axes labels can also be altered to feature any labels needed.
+For time-series charts, settings are generally consistent except for pie charts.
+The Update Interval determines how often the API requests new data from the database, with a default of 60 seconds.
+If no time window is set, charts will display the latest data after each update.
+Additionally, a user can modify the x and y-axis labels as needed.

 ![Settings](../img/dashboards/settings-xyaxes.png)

-For the pie-chart, the settings are unique since pie-charts require more than one data source and have no need for axes.
-You can only edit the title and the Update Interval
+For pie charts, settings are unique as they require multiple data sources and do not use axes.
+A user can only modify the title and update interval.

-The gauge-chart also has some diverse settings that include a **minimum** and **maximum** value which controls the gauge-chart scale.
-These values are set to *0* and *100* by default.
-The user can also specify the Unit they desire to show up on the gauge chart from the list provided:
+Gauge charts offer additional options, such as setting **minimum** and **maximum** values to control the scale.
+These default to *0* and *100*.
+Users can also select a unit from a provided list, including:

 1. Kilometer (km)
 2. Meter (m)